AlynMing/Flashcard-Application/README.md

 ## Lab 2

 ### App Description
 This is a basic flashcard app.
 Please use the .zip file to access the most recent version.
-(I was running into errors and did not have time to find out what was wrong)

 ### App Walk-through